fesiib/fesiib/README.md

 ### Hi there 👋

-I am currently
+I am
-  - studying Master's degree at KAIST (Daejeon, South Korea)
+  - a Ph.D student at KAIST (Daejeon, South Korea)
-  - learning & researching about HCI at KIXLAB.
+  - learning about Human-AI Interaction at KIXLAB

 <!--